 Closing the aperture will result in a smaller amount of light that hits the sensor.
-Your camera will compensate this with a lower shutter speed.
+Your camera will compensate for this with a lower shutter speed.
 So make sure you use a tripod.
 I’d recommend one whenever possible, even at high shutter speeds.

 b) Use a shorter focal length

-To increase the depth of field you need a lens with a short focal length like 16mm – 35mm (10mm – 24mm on a cropped sensor cameras).
+To increase the depth of field you need a lens with a short focal length like 16mm – 35mm (10mm – 24mm on cropped sensor cameras).
 Prime wide-angle or zoom wide-angle lenses are the best but if you’re just starting, a general zoom lens will also do.
-Just make sure you use it at it shortest focal length when shooting landscapes or generally want a large depth of field.
+Just make sure you use it at its shortest focal length when shooting landscapes or generally want a large depth of field.

 c) Move away from your object